Fish En Papillote

 Think of this recipe as choose-your-own adventure in tasty fish cookery.
 You can vary the herbs, the vegetables, and even the fish.
 I have listed a few of my favorite suggestions for you here.

 - Fish.
 Any firm-bodied, flaky fish works beautifully.
-For this recipe, I used cod, as it is widely available and affordable.
+For this recipe, I used cod, as it is widely available and affordable (it’s also delicious in this Grilled Cod recipe).
 Salmon, flounder, trout, and halibut are also wonderful fish to bake in paper.
 Cod can taste a bit, erm, fishy compared to other varieties so if you are newer to seafood, I’d suggest starting with flounder as it is very mild.

 - Softened Butter with Canola Oil.
 For maximum ease, I use Land O Lakes® Butter with Canola Oil.
 Made with three simple ingredients—sweet cream, canola oil, and salt—it delivers high-quality butter, but is instantly spreadable, so it’s ideal for making a fast, compound-style butters to spread on fish (and bread and vegetables and crackers).

 - Garlic + Shallot + Herbs.
 Mix these right into the butter with canola oil.
 I used parsley, which we always seem to have lurking in the refrigerator.
 Thyme, basil, and tarragon taste delightful with seafood too.